swiftlang/swift/docs/SIL/Ownership.md

     -   the type, variable, or argument is annotated `@_lexical`

+### Optimized lifetimes

+Certain Copyable types are subject to more aggressive lifetime optimization.
+This is the case for copy-on-write types for which eliminating copies can allow in-place mutation.
+The compiler refers to these as eager-move types.
+It is also possible to mark specific variables as eager-move regardless of their type (as long as it is `Copyable`).
+The optimizer may end the lifetime of an eager-move value immediately after its last use regardless of the variable's lexical scope and independent of any side-effects present in the deinitializer.

 A type is eager-move by satisfying one of two conditions:

 1. Inferred: An aggregate is inferred to be eager-move if all of its fields are eager-move.